ACE-D Aim 3 Clinical Cognitive Trial to Enhance Translation in Depression (ACE-D)

 If you are eligible and choose to participate based off of your answers on the screening survey, the investigators will call you on the number you have provided to verify participants' responses and answer any additional questions you may have about the study.

-If participants are deemed eligible at this phase, the investigators will ask participants to come in for another in-person visit (3 hours) that would involve a non-invasive brain scan.
-If a participant Is eligible, they will be randomized to receive guanfacine plus sertraline or placebo plus sertraline for an 8 week treatment phase.
+If a participant is deemed eligible after the medical screen, the investigators will ask participants to come in for another in-person visit (2 hours) that would involve a non-invasive brain scan.
+Participants will then be randomized to receive guanfacine plus sertraline or placebo plus sertraline for an 8 week treatment phase.

-Starting week 1 and for every other week during the 8-week treatment phase, participants will complete surveys, passive sampling with the BiAffect application, and conduct cognitive testing.
-Additionally, starting week 2 and every other week thereafter, participants will conduct a virtual or in-person physician visit.
+Starting week 1 and for every week during the 8-week treatment phase, participants will complete nightly medication log surveys, passive sampling with the BiAffect application, and conduct cognitive testing.
+Additionally, starting week 1 and every week thereafter, participants will attend a virtual physician visit.
 At the end of week 8, the investigators will conduct an MRI visit that resembles the initial MRI visit.
-Participants will be unblinded over weeks 9-10 to arrange for the participants transition out of the trial.
+Participants will be unblinded over weeks 9-10 to arrange for the participants' transition out of the trial.

 Study Type